-THERE ARE ALWAYS CREDIT CODE BREACHES ON YOUR LOAN CONTRACTS… YOU JUST NEED TO KNOW WHERE TO LOOK
+THERE MAY BE CREDIT CODE BREACHES ON YOUR LOAN CONTRACTS… YOU JUST NEED TO KNOW WHERE TO LOOK

 We can use credit code compliance breaches in your loan contracts to negotiate reduced interest rates, terms and even the debt itself.